rasika2012/openchoreo/README.md

 [//]: # (Architecture Diagram)

+## Inspired by WSO2 Choreo SaaS

+Open Source Choreo is inspired by **[WSO2 Choreo SaaS](https://choreo.dev/)**, an enterprise-grade internal developer platform that has been adopted by organizations to streamline software delivery and engineering.

+WSO2 Choreo SaaS provides a complete IDP experience, combining:

+- Software Delivery – Seamless workflows to build, deploy, run, and manage applications at scale.
+- Software Engineering – Advanced capabilities for API management, modularity, service reuse, and observability.

+With Open Source Choreo, we are bringing these capabilities to the open-source community—allowing organizations to run, extend, and customize an internal developer platform on their own infrastructure, while [WSO2 Choreo SaaS](https://choreo.dev/) remains a fully managed alternative.

 ## Getting Started

 The easiest way to try Open Source Choreo is by following the **[Quick Start Guide](./docs/quick-start-guide.md)**.
 It walks you through setting up Choreo using a Dev Container, so you can start experimenting without affecting your local environment.